Our Verdict

 What Other Chef Knives Should You Consider?

 If you still want a great value and aren't bothered by the unconventional looks, the Victorinox Swiss Classic is an upgrade you should strongly consider.
-During our testing, we found that it exceeded the Babish in all categories for only a marginal increase in cost — but it looks completely different.
+During our testing, I found that it exceeded the Babish in all categories for only a marginal increase in cost — but it looks completely different.